bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
-          Above parallel processes data across the world and serves it up from data centers next to endpoint devices, killing latency issues for you solutions while handling massive data sets and unforeseen volume and usage spikes.
+          Above parallel processes data across the world and serves it up from data centers next to endpoint devices, killing latency issues for your solutions while handling massive data sets and unforeseen volume and usage spikes.
         actions: []